Welcome to Beyond Assumptions, a database on immigration and refugees

 People mention immigrants, asylum seekers, and refugees when discussing immigration.
 Sometimes they have different meanings, but sometimes they are used interchangeably.

-When talking about immigrants, most people refer to people who moved voluntarily.
+When talking about immigrants, most refer to people who moved voluntarily.
 However, ‘migrant' is an umbrella term for people who move to another country, regardless of the reason.
-Immigrants are the people who move into the Netherlands and emigrants are people who move away.
 Migrants typically move for work, education, or family reasons.
-However, 14.5% of the migrants coming to the Netherlands are refugees.
+However, in 2024, 14,5% of the migrants coming to the Netherlands were refugees.

 Refugees are people who were forced to move out of their country because of persecution, war, or other violence; they do not have the option to return to their country of origin safely.
 Once they apply for protection in another country, the refugee becomes an asylum seeker.